How to Create Sales, Onboarding, and Service Processes that will Wow Clients

 The owner discussed the budget with me in more detail after I signed the proposal.
 She then set up a shared Google Excel document with tabs correlating to each part of the planning and service process, from budget and décor to timetables and catering.

-The budget is a roadmap for event planners, so an event planner should create a budget estimate before planning or hiring vendors.
+The budget serves as a roadmap for event planners, so it is essential for an event planner to create a budget estimate before planning or hiring vendors.

 3. She set up a weekly check-in meeting.